maximelhoustau/Compilation/README.md

-# My new project
+# Tiger Compiler Project

-This is the default README.md.
-Please edit me.
+Building a whole compiler for the Tiger language.